redis/node-redis/README.md

 Need to implement WATCH/UNWATCH

 Queue new commands that are sent before a connection has been established.

-Sweeten up the syntax to support variable arguments.

 Stream binary data into and out of Redis.